‘Mrs Harris Goes to Paris’

 There’s a lot of angry naysayers out there to this 2019 digital remake of the earlier, traditionally animated The Lion King.
 Not having seen the original, no comparison can be made.

 The special effects are quite extraordinary in the rendition of the animal kingdom and the telling of its story.
 The music and voices have mostly been changed, a welcome move away from the whitewashing of an African-set narrative (James Earl Jones does return as Musafa).
-Yet whilst the Jon Favreau (The Jungle Book, Iron Man) directed version is technically perfect with humour aplenty provided by warthog Pumbaa (Seth Rogan) and meerkat, Timon (Billy Eichner), there is a strange lack of emotional connection.
+Yet whilst the Jon Favreau directed version is technically perfect with humour aplenty provided by warthog Pumbaa (Seth Rogan) and meerkat Timon (Billy Eichner), there is a strange lack of emotional connection.

 Nominated for the 2020 best visual effects Oscar.